-Dr. Forbes and Mr. Giroux are entitled to guaranteed annual cash bonus payments and may receive performance-based bonuses pursuant to the terms of their employment agreements, as described in more detail below under "Executive Compensation Arrangements -Dr. Forbes and Mr. Giroux."
-In December 2021, the Compensation Committee assessed Company performance during 2021 based on our achievement of a number of clinical, regulatory and corporate milestones during the year as described above and determined that the guaranteed and performance based bonus amounts payable to Dr. Forbes and Mr. Giroux for 2021 would be \$2,450,000 and \$1,880,000, respectively.
+Dr. Forbes and Mr. Giroux are entitled to guaranteed annual cash bonus payments and may receive performance-based bonuses pursuant to the terms of their employment agreements, as described in more detail below under "Executive Compensation Arrangements-Dr. Forbes and Mr. Giroux."
+In February 2023, the Compensation Committee assessed Company performance during 2022 based on our achievement of a number of clinical, regulatory and corporate milestones during the year as described above, as well as the negative impact to the Company's share price during the year, and determined that the guaranteed and performance based bonus amounts payable to Dr. Forbes and Mr. Giroux for 2022 would be \$1,715,000 and \$1,316,000, respectively.

-Dr. Zeldin has the opportunity to earn an annual discretionary bonus targeted at 50% of his annual base salary.
-In December 2021 the compensation committee determined to pay Dr. Zeldin a bonus for 2021 performance of \$600,000 based on an assessment of the Company's achievement of the performance milestones described above.
+Pursuant to his employment agreement, Dr. Naylor has the opportunity to earn an annual discretionary bonus.
+In February 2023, the Compensation Committee determined to pay Dr. Naylor a bonus for 2022 performance of \$560,000 based on an assessment of the Company's achievements and results described above.